thingwave/ahctl/README.md

 ## Usage

 ### ServiceRegistry availability
-To test if the ServiceRegistry is available, issue the following command (change the IP address and http/https dependning on the configuration):
+To test if the ServiceRegistry is available, issue the following command (change the IP address and http/https depending on the local cloud's configuration):
 ```
 ahctl$ ./ahctl  --sr=http://192.168.11.22:8443/serviceregistry
 Calling http://192.168.11.22:8443/serviceregistry/echo